-Point of sale:
+1. Point of sale:

-The consumer was given incorrect information about the product;

-The consumer was not properly informed about their cancellation rights.
+- The consumer was given incorrect information about the product; - The consumer was given insufficient information to enable them to decide whether to buy a product; or - The consumer was not properly informed about their cancellation rights.

-Claims handling:
+2. Claims handling:

-The warranty provider refused the claim;

-The warranty provider would not accept the claim because the vehicle had not been serviced within the manufacturer's specifications; or

-The warranty provider took too long to make a decision on the claim.
+- The warranty provider refused the claim; - The warranty provider would not accept the claim because the vehicle had not been serviced within the manufacturer's specifications; or - The warranty provider took too long to make a decision on the claim.